ucdavis/cru-computing/collections/_peaks/new-features-change-log.markdown

 ---

 # New Features and Changes
+## April 19, 2019
+* Replaced the Admin side menu with a dropdown menu

 ## April 17, 2019 Inclusive changes
 * Better campus User lookup.
 Will find people that have not set a display name.
 * Added a sortable, search-able Supervisors column to the person asset page.